 Photo courtesy of Michigan State University

-On May 14, 2009 emerald ash borer was found in St, Paul, Minnesota.
-Emerald ash borer is a serious invasive tree pest, and consequently a quarantine has been placed on Ramsey, Hennepin, and Houston Counties to help slow the spread of EAB to other areas.
+On May 14, 2009, EAB was found in St, Paul, Minnesota.
+EAB is a serious invasive tree pest, and consequently a quarantine has been placed on Ramsey, Hennepin, and Houston Counties to help slow the spread of EAB to other areas.

-For more information about the emerald ash bore, see the
+For more information about the EAB, see the

 Minnesota Department of Agriculture website.